SouthernMethodistUniversity/hpc_docs/docs/accounts.md

 Most benefits eligible faculty and staff can use the self-service [ColdFront](https://hpcaccess.smu.edu) platform to create an account for themselves, students, and external collaborators with SMU credentials.
-In order for an HPC account to be created or reactived for an user, the following conditions must be satisfied:
+In order for an HPC account to be created or reactivated for an user, the following conditions must be satisfied:

 1. The user must create or be added to a project in [ColdFront](https://hpcaccess.smu.edu).